 During mandatory lockdowns, some of the busiest cities around the world have become quieter than they have done in a generation.
 Many people have noting the marked improvement in air quality.
 Sadly, this doesn’t come as a surprise.
 According to WHO’s most recent survey of 4300+ cities worldwide, only 20% of urban populations surveyed live in areas that comply with recommended guideline levels.

 Air Pollution Levels at Different Stages of Lockdown

 By looking at BreezoMeter's air quality map, it is easy to see which cities are in lockdown to stop the Coronavirus spread and which are not.
 For example, the dramatic difference in air quality over Milan in the month preceding and during lockdown is clear:

 We also saw that it takes some time for air pollution levels to drop once a lockdown begins.
 For example, New Delhi, the sprawling Indian capital which is home to approximately 20 million, went under complete lockdown on the 23rd March 2020 but the air quality remained very low across the city:

 The air quality quickly improved in cities such as Paris, New York City and Berlin following lockdown.
 By limiting travel, these cities saw a significant reduction in vehicle emissions and a dramatic reduction in the amount of industrial activity has also led to a drop in the number of harmful particles put into the air:

 London - 23rd March 2020

-London only entered into a full scale lockdown on the 24th March, but activity had significantly reduced and citizens were advised to stay home as much as possible already by the 23rd March.
+London first entered into a full scale lockdown on the 24th March 2020, but activity had significantly reduced and citizens were advised to stay home as much as possible already by the 23rd March 2020.

 This reality was also represented in the air quality over London: